alex9311/information-retrieval/README.md

 * sign onto git in your browser
 * go to settings (the gear in the top right)
 * go to "SSH keys" on the menu on the left
-* indicate that you want to accept all current keys
 * click "add ssh key"
 * paste the long key you copied from your console earlier into the key section and put "IR server" or something as the name
 * save they key